 Charlotte Brontë's masterpiece has been "teaching true strength of character for generations" (The Guardian).
 A work of intense power and intrigue, Jane Eyre has dazzled generations of readers with its depiction of a woman's quest for freedom.
 Having grown up an orphan in the home of her cruel aunt and at a harsh charity school, Jane Eyre becomes an independent and spirited survivor - qualities that serve her well as governess at Thornfield Hall.
 But when she finds love with her sardonic employer, Rochester, the discovery of his terrible secret forces her to make a choice.
 Should she stay with him whatever the consequences or follow her convictions, even if it means leaving her beloved?

-"He teacheth my hands to war; so that a bow of steel is broken by mine arms."
+"He trains my hands for war, so that my arms can bend a bow of bronze."
 (2 Samuel 22:35) The Bronze Bow (written by the author of The Witch of Blackbird Pond) won the Newbery Medal in 1962.
 This gripping novel tells the story of eighteen-year-old Daniel bar Jamin, a young man bent on revenging his father's death by driving the Romans out of the land of Israel.
 Daniel's hatred for Romans wanes only when he starts to hear the teaching of the traveling carpenter, Jesus of Nazareth.
 A suspenseful, vividly wrought tale of friendship, loyalty, community, and ultimately, the vanquishing of hate by love.
 A powerful, relevant read in turbulent times.